 Now it is time to bid farewell to Iceland but you’ll hopefully now have a head full of memory and a camera full of photos.

-If your flight leaves in the afternoon, you can do some more exploring of the city.
+For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
+This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.
 You could check out the National Museum to learn about the Vikings who used to rule the country.
 Alternatively, you could visit the National Gallery to see beautiful works by some of Iceland’s most renowned artists.
+If you have an early flight back home, we wish you a pleasant journey.

 When it is time to leave, you’ll hop aboard a bus that will take you again through the rugged lava fields of the Reykjanes peninsula back to Keflavík International Airport.